-What theology will they grab on to?
+What theology will they lean on?

 Will their belief in the God I love resemble mine?

 But those are not the biggest questions, are they?
 What about the more important things?
 What will they believe about the doctrine of hell and where will they stand on LGBTQ+ matters?
-How will they view Scripture and women pastors and other religions and same-sex marriage and countless other issues that the Church is currently wrestling with?
+How will they view scripture and women pastors and other religions and same-sex marriage and countless other issues that the Church is currently wrestling with?
 What will be the debates of the Church in twenty years and where will my kids stand on those?

 Where will your kids stand?

 Parents, what if your kids choose a belief system that is vastly different from your own?